tpaviot/ProcessScheduler/docs/solving.md

 * the best possible schedule in case of an optimization issue.

 In both cases, you may need to check a different schedule that fits all the constraints.
-Use the :func:`find_another_solution` method and pass the variable you would want the solver to look for another solution.
+Use the `find_another_solution` method and pass the variable you would want the solver to look for another solution.

 !!! note